TomoyukiAota/photo-location-map-resources/README.md

 ## Important Notice
-After updating the files in this repo, the jsDelivr CDN cache needs to be purged in order for users to get the updated file content.
+After updating the files in this repo, the jsDelivr CDN cache needs to be purged in order for the Photo Location Map application to get the updated file content.

 To do so,